 Because CBD use is believed to have comparatively few side effects while offering a wide array of health benefits, even skeptics who were previously opposed to the use of CBD are beginning to reconsider.
 CBD, one of the cannabinoids that can be extracted from the cannabis plant, is gaining popularity in the medical community.
 For example, in 2018 the FDA approved the use of CBD in the treatment of patients suffering from epilepsy.

 CBD is often touted as a natural substitute for pharmaceutical drugs that are often accompanied by adverse side effects.
 However, valid concerns have been raised about the use of CBD.
-One of those concerns relates to how long does CBD stay in the system.
+One of those concerns relates to how long does CBD stay in the system and what CBD dosage is needed?
 This concern has made some users—particularly those who periodically undergo mandatory drug tests—approach the use of CBD with caution.

 How long does CBD remain in your body?